-Meeting Platform : www.agm.virtualeagm.com
+Meeting Platform : www.vpoll.com.my (Domain Registration No. D1A457149)

 1. Virtual Meeting

 1.1 As a precautionary measure amid Coronavirus Disease pandemic and having regard to the well-being of the safety of the Company's shareholders, employees and Directors, the Board of Directors ("the Board") and Management have decided that the meeting will be conducted entirely virtual through live streaming and online remote voting via Remote Participation and Voting ("RPV") facilities.